How To Match Cabinet Hardware with Kitchen Decor

 Popular hardware finishes: stainless steel, chrome, matte black, brass

 In modern kitchen design, sleek lines and monochromatic color palettes are key.
 When it comes to choosing hardware, it is best to keep the design simple to minimize distraction.
-If possible, keep the faucet and cabinet hardware finishes consistent.
+If possible, keep the faucet and kitchen cabinet hardware finishes consistent.
 Additionally, remember the light fixtures can be used to pull in colors from both the hardware and cabinetry—like the black and brass sconces shown above.

 If you wish to mismatch the finishes in your modern or contemporary kitchen, aim to keep one of those decor elements subdued, or matte.
 Like the kitchen featured above, matte black cabinet pulls and a chrome sink can be a striking combination, when styled carefully.
 The black looks especially fitting here because it matches the black range hood and oven.